-Exhibition Remuneration Right in Europe 2018
+exhibition Remuneration Right in Europe 2018

 Foreword. by Werner Schaub 7

-Symposium Exhibition Remuneration Right in Europe 2018
+symposium Exhibition Remuneration Right in Europe 2018

 Program 9

 Exhibition Remuneration Models and Fair Pay for Artists Campaigns throughout Europe

-and beyond 2018
+and beyond in 2018

-Fair Pay for Artists campaign - The National Association for the Visual Arts

-(NAVA) in Australia
+air Pay for Artists campaign - The National Association for the Visual Arts (NAVA) in Australia i

 Australia.
 By Penelope Benton 13

 PAY THE ARTIST NOW!
 Exhibition remuneration - a how-to from Austria

 Austria. by Vasilena Gankovska 15

-The CARFAC-RAAV Fee Schedule and collective agreements under the Status

-of the Artist Act
+The CARFAC-RAAV Fee Schedule and collective agreements under the Status of the Artist Act

 Canada.
 By April Britski 17

 Remuneration of artists - information on the situation in the Czech Republic

 Czech Republic.
 By Alena Kunicová 21

-Towards an exhibition payment system - the Finnish experience
+Fowards an exhibition payment system - the Finnish experience

 Finland.
 By Teemu Mäki 25

 The exhibition right in France

 France.
 By Marie-Anne Ferry-Fall 27

-Integration of exhibition fees into copyright law
+ntegration of exhibition fees into copyright law

 Germany.
 By Werner Schaub 29

 Berlin Model for Exhibition remuneration - "Ausstellungshonorare"

 Germany.
 By Nora Gatewood 31

-"In an equitable manner" - Ireland's experience of official payment guidelines •
+'In an equitable manner" - Ireland's experience of official payment guidelines for visual artis ts

-for visual artists

-Ireland.
+reland.
 By Noel Kelly 35

+Remuneration of artists - information on the situation in Lithuania

+ithuania.
+By Edita Utarienė 39

-Convenant Kunstenaarshonoraria: the Dutch model for artist exhibition
+Convenant Kunstenaarshonoraria: the Dutch model for artist exhibition remuneration

-remuneration

 Netherlands.
-By Sofia Kapnissi and Loek Schönbeck 39
+By Sofia Kapnissi and Loek Schönbeck 41

 What is the fee for exhibitions?

 Norway.
-By Hilde Tørdal 41
+By Hilde Tørdal 43

-Visual arts scene and artists' fees in Slovenia
+/isual arts scene and artists' fees in Slovenia

 Slovenia.
-By Dušan Dovč 45
+By Dušan Dovč 47

 The Swedish MU Agreement: a brief explanation

 Sweden.
-By Katarina Renman Claesson 49
+By Katarina Renman Claesson 51

 Remuneration of artists in Switzerland

 Switzerland.
-By Regine Helbling 53
+By Regine Helbling 55

-W.A.G.E. - Self-Regulation for an Unregulated Field
+N.A.G.E Self-Regulation for an Unregulated Field

-United States of America.
-By Lise Soskolne 55
+Jnited States of America.
+By Lise Soskolne 57

-Authors and speakers 59
+Authors and speakers 61

-Imprint 63

-·
+mprint 65